 FINANCIAL AID FOR US CITIZENS AND PERMANENT RESIDENTS

-All students who are applying for any Master's program and are US citizens or permanent residents are eligible to be considered for one or more of the following:
+All students who are applying for any Master's program (with the exception of the MDE program) and are US citizens or permanent residents are eligible to be considered for one or more of the following:

 - GSD Grant (need-based)